-To connect a solar panel, ensure the panel connection lead is a 12v cigarette type and this is then inserted into the inlet within the battery box.
-You must ensure that there is a regulator between the solar panel and caravan inlet
+To connect a solar panel insert the panel connection lead into the connection point within the battery box, please ensure that you have a regulator in line whenever a solar panel is connected.

 External Satellite TV Connection

 To connect a Satellite TV receiver simply insert the satellite connection into the connection point within the battery box and this will feed the satellite signal to the TV outlets within your caravan.
 You will need to fit the satellite decoder between the aerial outlet and your TV.